Justlearn/Justlearn.github.io/README.md

 # Codedancing

-This blog is created by Justlearn.
-The site is http://codedacning.com,and this blog is forked from [azerial](Azeril/azeril.github.io)
+This blog is forked from [azerial](https://github.com/Azeril/azeril.github.io) by Justlearn.
+My blog's site is http://codedacning.com

 ## Thanks